Starias22/Speech-Emotion-Detection/README.md

 This project is part of my Master in Data Engieering (Semester 3) and more precisely, of the Speech Recognition module.
 It focuses on **Speech Emotion Detection**, leveraging **Machine Learning (ML) and Deep Learning (DL)** models to classify emotions from speech audio data.
 Various classifiers were tested to determine the most effective model for recognizing human emotions based on speech patterns.

+A complete description of the project can be found in [this PDF](./ProjectASR.pdf) .

 ## Table of Contents

 - [Dataset and Emotions](#dataset-and-emotions)